azu/flag-class-or-flag-object/README.md

 # flag pattern

-Both pattern is not eliminated by webpack^3.6.0 + ugligy.Upda
+Both pattern can not eliminated by webpack^3.6.0 + uglifyjs

 ```js
 export class FlagClass {